-5.6 Solving CICO problems
+6.6 Solving CICO problems

 There are several approaches to solving a CICO problem for KECCAK-f.
 The most straightforward way is to use the KECCAK-f specification to construct a set of algebraic equations in a number of unknowns that represents the CICO problem and try to solve it.
-Thanks to the simple algebraic structure of Keccak-f, constructing the algebraic equations is straightforward.
-A single instance of Keccak-f results in $(n_r - 1)b$ intermediate variables and about as many equations.
+Thanks to the simple algebraic structure of KECCAK-f, constructing the algebraic equations is straightforward.
+A single instance of KECCAK-f results in $(n_r - 1)b$ intermediate variables and about as many equations.
 Each equation has algebraic degree 2 and involves about 31 variables.
 Solving these sets of equations is however not an easy task.
-This is even the case for the toy version Keccak-f[25] with lane length w = 1.
+This is even the case for the toy version KECCAK-f[25] with lane length w = 1.
+We refer to Section 8.2 for the results of some experiments for solving CICO-solving algebraically.